-- Wanna develop traps so big you look like a Teenage Mutant Ninja Turtle?
+- Wanna develop traps so formidable you look like a Teenage Mutant Ninja Turtle?
 Deadlifts.

 Further reading: Rob King’s guide to the hex bar deadlift.

-Interestingly, trainees recorded a 10% strength increase when they performed the test with the trap bar.
+Incredibly, trainees recorded a 10% strength increase when they performed the test with the trap bar.
+Holy f**k!

-The researchers believed the strength increase was made possible by the fact the hex bar emphasizes the quadriceps as the main drivers, greatly reducing the involvement of the lower back.
+The researchers believed that this strength increase was made possible because the hex bar emphasizes the quadriceps as the main drivers of each rep, greatly reducing the involvement of the lower back.
+(1)

 Ditching regular deadlifts would be a big mistake.

-One of the reasons we can pack more weight on the bar during a trap bar deadlift is because the movement reduces the involvement of our weaker muscle groups, by placing our forearms in a better position and reducing the load on the lower back.
+The researchers acknowledged that one of the main reasons we can pack more weight onto a trap bar deadlift is because the movement reduces the involvement of our weaker muscle groups by placing our forearms in a better position and reducing the load on our lower back.

-However, if we want to get stronger, we need to continue training these muscles!
+However, if you want to get stronger you need to train these muscles!

-In some ways, it’s like comparing a box squat to a regular squat.
-The box squat will probably lead to using a heavier weight, but that’s because it reduces the workload on many of the stabilizer muscles.
-So it’s not all about sheer weight lifted.
+In some ways it’s like comparing a box squat to a regular squat.
+The box will enable you to use a heavier weight, but it does so by reducing the involvement of many of the stabilizer muscles involved in a barbell squat; it’s not all about the sheer weight we can lift.